Sravan4a9/STEPin-Embedded-casestudy/1_Requirements/Readme.md

 1.It can be implemented by replacing heaterby air conditioners so that it will help in all countries

 ## Threats
-1. It is not suitable for higher temperature environments.
+1.It is not suitable for higher temperature environments.

 # 4W's and 1'H